As spring approaches, many of us are looking forward to the bright, green, and festive holiday known as St. Patrick’s Day.

 March 17th can be a challenging day if you’re in recovery from alcohol use disorder, or trying to avoid drinking for any reason.
 But with a few strategies in your arsenal, you can still take part in the fun—completely alcohol-free.
 Below, learn why drinking is so popular on St. Patrick’s Day, and some of the best tips to help you stay sober.

-How St. Patrick’s Day Became a Drinking Holiday
+Why is St. Patrick’s Day a Drinking Holiday

 So, why do we drink on St. Patrick’s Day?
 To give some context, here’s a brief history of how the holiday began: